-Joshua Blank is the manager of polling and research at the Texas Politics Project.
+Joshua Blank is the Research Director of the Texas Politics Project.
 Born in New York, NY, he has a bachelor's degree in political science from Boston University and a doctoral degree in government from the University of Texas at Austin.

 Everybody is nervous about privacy, and most voters don't have a high level of confidence in many public and private institutions.
 But their level of trust has a lot to do with their political alignment, too.